tfm000/sklarpy/docs/source/Univariate.rst

     from sklarpy.univariate import normal

 You will likely find that your interpreter flags an error along the lines of "cannot find reference 'normal' in __init__.py".
-Do not worry, this is to be expected an a side effect of the dynamic way SklarPy univariate distributions are created from scipy.stats distributions.
+Do not worry, this is to be expected as a side effect of the dynamic way SklarPy univariate distributions are created from scipy.stats distributions.
 At runtime, *your code will work without any errors*!

 But how do I know which distributions are available?